dgkanatsios/CKAD-exercises/d.configuration.md

 </details>

-### Create the YAML for an nginx pod that has the capabilities "NET_ADMIN", "SYS_TIME" added on its single container
+### Create the YAML for an nginx pod that has the capabilities "NET_ADMIN", "SYS_TIME" added to its single container

 <details><summary>show</summary>
 <p>